 Length of Sessions

 Swedish massages typically involve the whole body.
 For that reason, it’s challenging to squeeze everything into a half-hour.
 One to two-hour sessions is more typical here.

-Meanwhile, you can certainly get a two-hour long deep tissue massage.
+Meanwhile, you can certainly get a two-hour-long deep tissue massage.
 However, this might be a challenge for you and your masseuse’s endurance.
-Half an hour is fairly typical for targeted massage, and one hour for a full bodywork.
+Half an hour is fairly typical for targeted massage, and one hour for full bodywork.

 Massages given by students are lighter on the wallet than those by highly experienced practitioners.
 You can also expect a higher fee in big cities with a high cost of living.
 Finally, booking a massage with extras like hot stones, aromatherapy, or additional treatments will cost more than a basic service.